North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 OR

 We purchased this handy guide for Southeastern U.S. Palm Trees.
-It covers those palms found, and which could be planted in North Carolina.
+It covers those palms found, & which could be planted in North Carolina.
 So the question is: Will This Guide Be Useful for your concerns?

 FTC Disclosure: If you purchase via a link/ ad on this site, we may earn a small royalty.
 There's no added cost to you.
 Thanks much for any looks/ orders!
 Details>